 It could take longer for the bits to brown and crisp depending on the size of your chopped peppers and oil temperature.

 Remove from heat and allow to cool for 5 minutes.
 The flavors will infuse the oil even further.

 In a separate heat-proof bowl, mix together the chili flakes, paprika (or Gochugaru), soy sauce, sugar and msg.

 Strain the oil into the chili flake mixture.
-Reserve the crispy serrano-shallot-garlic bits in the strainer and set them aside for now to cool, which will allow them to fully crisp up.
+Reserve the crispy serrano - fried shallots - fried garlic bits in the strainer and set them aside for now to cool, which will allow them to fully crisp up.

 Pick out the cinnamon stick and star anise pods (if using), then swirl the crispy bits back into the oil.

 Cover and refrigerate overnight to let the flavors develop even more.
 Stir before serving.

 Lasts 1 month.
 You can use the chili crisp sauce right away, but it gets better after a day or so to develop and intensify that umami flavor profile.

 Boom!
 Done!
 Now you have some wonderful spicy chili crisp to jazz up just about anything you'd like.
 It's a zest factor extraordinaire, and huge on flavor, too.
 I love this recipe so much.